gr4y41/mac-streamdeck-color-picker/README.md

 # Important tips

 Prior to selecting the trigger be sure to place a Keyboard Maestro button on the stream deck.
 You will map this placeholder in the Keyboard Maestro script.
+This does not dynamically change when the button is moved.
+Be sure to update all three values when moving tiles.

 <img width="947" alt="Screen Shot 2022-10-04 at 8 24 36 PM" src="https://user-images.githubusercontent.com/97474755/193975083-4af97e18-0913-47d0-b9c7-8116b536bc70.png">